The project has grown out of Ian Butler's travels to Africa to support his partner who is working there.

 A chance meeting with Ashenafi, a locally born experienced charity worker with great connections allowed for an accelerated learning curve.
 Through his contacts we have tested out strategies in very rural schools and gained a good understanding of problems faced.

-Further experience has led to the conclusion that people learn very well by watching and copying from a teacher and very poorly from instructions no matter how well presented.
+Further experience has led to the conclusion that people learn very well by watching and copying from a teacher, and struggle with writen instructions..
 Barriers recognised are suprisingly similar across the different cultures.
 People rarely follow written instructions unless they have to.
-The books and web site are still worth pursuing to provide a resource for the small % of people who are hungry enough for knowledge to focus on the instructions and to provide a back up resource for already trained people.
+When they do pictures are easier to follow.
+People do use written information when things go wrong and also to discover new ideas,

 Ian has been a professional toy maker and woodworker for over 30 years running Croglin Toys.
 Not being happy with a regular career or employment the making of wooden toys appealed greatly, and there was the singular advantage of continuing to play and hopefully make a living too.
 Just before his first child was born, he started a little business making toys in a little village in the Cumbrian hills called Croglin .
 As the family grew so did the business moving to a larger workshop.
 After 35 years he is still in the same village, his 4 children have grown and left and he is still toymaking, woodworking, gardening and dog walking.
 The eldest son Joe has been working in the business for the last 6 years and has now taken over the main workshop leaving Ian free to travel.